yogisalomo/Flashterm/README.md

 ### TODO

+- [ ] Generate executable so that non-programmer can use
 - [ ] Create a better persistent data storage (redis, sqlite, PostgreSQL) and make it configurable
 - [ ] Add weighted random to the next question selection.
 - [ ] Edit & View Vocabulary